nurafintech/whitepapers/OriginTrail/Readme.md

 #

 ## How does blockchain come in to play?
-Firstly, utilising a blockchain ledger to store the logistics data (and any other data necessary), there is the possibility to have an un-editable, and therefor more accountable system in place. <br>
+Firstly, utilizing a blockchain ledger to store the logistics data (and any other data necessary), there is the possibility to have an un-editable, and therefor more accountable system in place. <br>
 **Tamper proof RFID tags are one such solution**, enabling a consumer brand to attach a coded RFID tag to each product, box or pallet of product they put through the supply chain.
 If that product is then tampered with during the supply process there then should be the opportunity to understand where that likely happened.
 From a consumer perspective, if there is no RFID tag present on a product they were expecting to have one (such as an expensive luxury good), it will automatically raise alarm bells, hopefully cutting out a large % of counterfeit goods as they will be shunned by the consumer, or more ideally removed from the chain earlier.
 <br>
 There are a number of blockchain companies working with these RFID tags already, including VeChain, Waltonchain, and Wabi (I may have unintentionally missed some out).
 All have various key partners in place already on a global scale, and some are currently being used in real-world uses.
 RFID can be specific to usage requirements, so for instance they can have temperature monitoring for chilled/frozen goods, be tamper proof for products that need to remain sealed, or just be more simple like a QR code.